Matthew Williams (designer): Art direction

 Despite being rejected from Parsons School of Design, Williams landed a job as a production manager and began to learn the business of running a clothing label before discovering costume design through music stylists.

-In 2007, Kanye West’s stylist asked Williams to design a jacket for his Grammy Awards performance with Daft Punk.
+In 2007, Kanye West's stylist asked Williams to design a jacket for his Grammy Awards performance with Daft Punk.
 Williams helped design a jacket with embedded LEDs.
-Impressed by the 21-year-old designer’s creativity, West asked Williams to join his team.
-Williams eventually moved from costume design for West to art directing videos and setting up the studio for West’s first fashion brand, Pastelle, as well as his creative content company, DONDA.
+Impressed by the 21-year-old designer's creativity, West asked Williams to join his team.
+Williams eventually moved from costume design for West to art directing videos and setting up the studio for West's first fashion brand, Pastelle, as well as his creative content company, DONDA.

 In 2012, ties with West led to the formation of the art and DJing collective Been Trill — made up of Heron Preston, Virgil Abloh, Justin Saunders and Williams, who describes it as "really just a fun thing to do."

 A chance encounter with Lady Gaga in a sushi restaurant led to a steadfast friendship and an intense creative collaboration.
-Nicknamed “Dada” by Gaga's fans when he was the first artistic director of the “Haus of Gaga” (2008 to 2010), Williams went on to create much-noted costumes for the singer as she attained international stardom.
+Nicknamed "Dada" by Gaga's fans when he was the first artistic director of the "Haus of Gaga" (2008 to 2010), Williams went on to create much-noted costumes for the singer as she attained international stardom.

 1017 Alyx 9SM

 Originally called ALYX, the brand was started by Matthew, Jennifer-his then wife, and Luca Benini in 2015.
-Jennifer Murray, Matthew’s ex-wife, managed global sales for the brand until stopping in 2019.
+Jennifer Murray, Matthew's ex-wife, managed global sales for the brand until stopping in 2019.
 For Fall-Winter 2015, they debuted Alyx a women's wear brand named after their eldest daughter, a project to express their views.
-The label, which is rooted in contemporary culture, affirmative change, and longevity of design, quickly caught attention and was shortlisted for the 2016 LVMH Prize for Young Fashion Designers.
-Since then, the brand has restyled itself as 1017 Alyx 9SM (Matthew’s month and date of birth, October 17, the name of his oldest daughter, Alyx, and the neighborhood of New York where his first fashion studio was located, 9 St. Mark's Place) and won a loyal following for a highly focused collection with a very personal point of view, spanning women's wear, men's wear and accessories.

-The designer's longstanding fascination with translating cultural undercurrents into high fashion informs the brand's aesthetic, and his signature “rollercoaster” buckle quickly became iconic among tastemakers.

 1017 Alyx 9SM – Collaborations

-Through his label 1017 Alyx 9SM, Williams soon began collaborating with internationally recognized brands including Dior, Nike, Moncler, Bang & Olufsen, and Mackintosh.
+Through his label 1017 Alyx 9SM, Williams soon began collaborating with international brands including Dior, Nike, Moncler, Bang & Olufsen, and Mackintosh.